humilis/humilis-streams/README.md

 make STAGE=DEV create
 ```

-Note however that the integration test suite expects a deployment in a `TEST`
+Note however that the test suite expects a deployment in a `TEST` stage.
-stage.

 Remember to delete the deployment when you are done with testing: